redyyu/raven-craft/README.md

 </animNode>
 ```

-if not condition of `isMoving`, probably play as well.
+if not condition of `isMoving`, seems play as well.
 because it is idle state, character is not moving anyway.
+but if the animation might have little bit gap.
-But no Condition `isSwimming` will conflict with default `Idle`.
+Also if no Condition `isSwimming` will conflict with default `Idle`.
 may not play or cause other problems.

 *becareful with state.*